Research in Nursing & Health

 Research in Nursing & Health (RINAH) is a peer-reviewed, general research journal devoted to publication of a wide range of research and advances in research methods to build knowledge that informs the practice of nursing and other health disciplines.
 The editors invite research reports of research describing problems and testing interventions related to health phenomena, health care and self-care, clinical organization and administration and on the testing of research findings in practice.
 Research protocols are considered if funded in a peer-reviewed process by an agency external to the authors’ home institution and if the work is in progress.
 Papers on research methods and techniques are appropriate if they go beyond what is already generally available in the literature and include description of successful use of the method.
-Theory papers are accepted if knowledge is advanced; preference is given to papers in which theory is developed, rather than simply reviewed.
-Integrative reviews of the literature are accepted if gaps in knowledge are identified and directions for future research provided.
-Letters to the editor commenting on published articles or research and theory issues are welcome.
-Authors are urged to seek colleague peer review prior to submission of manuscripts.
-To access the journal online or for more information, visit www.wileyonlinelibrary.com/journal/nur.
+Theory papers are accepted if each proposition is supported by research evidence.
+Systematic reviews of the literature are reviewed if PRISMA guidelines are followed.
+Letters to the editor commenting on published articles are welcome.
+To access the journal online or for more information, visit http://onlinelibrary.wiley.com.

 Submission of Manuscripts

-If you have not already done so, create an account for yourself in the system at the submission site, ScholarOne Manuscripts, (http://mc.manuscriptcentral.com/nur) by clicking on the “Create an Account” button.
+If you have not already done so, create an account at the submission site, ScholarOne Manuscripts, (http://mc.manuscriptcentral.com/nur) by clicking on the “Create an Account” button.

 Please study the site’s Instructions and Forms using the link at the top of the screen, and then let the system guide you through the submission process.
 Online help is available to you at all times during the process.
 If you have any questions, do not hesitate to contact us at email@example.com.

 Guidelines for Manuscript Preparation and Electronic Submission

-Color Figures.
-Color figures must be submitted in a CMYK colorspace, and at least 600 dpi.
-Do not submit color figures as RGB.
+Color figures.
+Color figures must be submitted in a RGB colorspace.
+Do not submit color figures as CMYK.
 All color figures will be reproduced in full color in the online edition of the journal at no cost to authors.
-Authors are requested to pay the cost of reproducing color figures in the print issue of the journal.
+Authors are required to pay the cost of reproducing color figures in the print issue of the journal.
 There is no charge for black and white figures in the print journal; figures that reproduce well in black and white as well as color are recommended.
 Please contact firstname.lastname@example.org for further information.